the-road-to-graphql/the-road-to-graphql-spanish/manuscript/08-apollo-server/index.md

 `;
 ~~~~~~~~

 **GraphQL arguments** can be used to make more fine-grained queries because you can provide them to the GraphQL query.
 Arguments can be used on a per-field level with parentheses.
 You must also define the type, which in this case is a non-nullable identifier to retrieve a user from a data source.
 The query returns the User type, which can be null because a user entity might not be found in the data source when providing a non identifiable `id` for it.
-Now you can see how two queries share the same GraphQL type, so when adding fields to the it, a client can use them implicitly for both queries `id` field:
+Now you can see how two queries share the same GraphQL type, so when adding fields to it, a client can use them implicitly for both queries `id` field:

 {title="src/index.js",lang="javascript"}
 ~~~~~~~~